 Starting Site of the Oasis 10K Race

-EXCEPTIONNALY IN 2014 : Because of the planned road construction on Boulevard Champlain, let Starting site will be at the foot of Côte Ross and the Start line will be on Chemin du Foulon, next to the Quai des Cajeux.
+The Starting site is at the foot of Côte Ross and the Start line will be on Chemin du Foulon, next to the Quai des Cageux.

-Note that the Boulevard Champlain will be FULLY CLOSED to all traffic from 6 am to 10 am, between Côte du Verger and the Domaine des Retraités, at the top of the boulevard.
+Note that the Boulevard Champlain will be FULLY CLOSED to all traffic from 6:00 am to 10:00 am, between Côte de Sillery and the Domaine des Retraités, at the top of the boulevard.

-For the part between Dalhousie and the Côte du Verger, traffic will be on one lane in both directions.
-Cars from the east will necessarily turn at du Verger.
-They will not be able to go to the Quai des Cajeux.
+For the part between Dalhousie and the Côte de Sillery, traffic will be on one lane in both directions.
+Cars from the east will necessarily turn at de Sillery.
+They will not be able to go to the Quai des Cageux.
 It is STRONGLY suggested to use the transportation offered by the organisation.

 The finish site, for all races, is on Saint-Paul street, near the famous Gare du Palais train station.
 After race activities are held in the park next to the station.